hpxmlwg/hpxml/guide/source/program_administrator/implementation_guide.rst

 Implementation Guide
 ####################

-A well-designed implementation plan is necessary to sucessfully integrate HPXML into your operations.
-The following sections will walk program administrators through the process of implementing HPXML and provide guidance that can serve as a starting point for an implementation plan in your jurisdiction.
+A well-designed implementation plan is necessary to sucessfully integrate HPXML into program operations.
+The following sections will walk you through the process of implementing HPXML and provide guidance that can serve as a starting point for an implementation plan in your jurisdiction.

 Each jurisdiction will have different goals, market needs, and regulatory